 This is the logic behind sous-vide – bring the meat to a consistent internal temperature, and then sear for the crust.

-So that is pretty much what we did (not the sous-vide piece).
+So that is pretty much what we did (without the sous-vide piece).

 - Ontario Corn Fed Prime Rib – 3-bone, approximately 6.2-6.5lbs